 In recent elections, the Democrats' promise to progressive women has been reduced to ensuring (and only when it's politically expedient) that Roe vs. Wade would not be overturned, even as the GOP diligently works to render that ruling an empty statute.

-Last week, Shark-fu and I were talking about the blitz of anti-choice legislation in state legislatures across the nation, and she was telling me about lobbying in Jefferson City, Missouri—one of the many places bills limiting abortion rights are being considered.
+Last spring, Shark-fu and I were talking about the blitz of anti-choice legislation in state legislatures across the nation, and she was telling me about lobbying in Jefferson City, Missouri—one of the many places bills limiting abortion rights are being considered.
 (The following has been published with her permission.)

 Shark-fu: Jeff City was a train wreck.
 SEIU and others were there trying to stop the right to work bullshit.
 We were there trying to stop the 20 week abortion ban.
 And a whole bunch of losers were there showering the House and Senate with praise for giving it to the works and taking away women's rights.
 Ugh.
 I had a state Senator tell me that he "has" to vote for abortion restrictions so he can get other stuff done.
 The price of entry into negotiations with the MO GOP is women's reproductive freedom.
 I'm disgusted and dreaming of Canada.